duongbaotin/personal-github-pages/index.md

 ---
-title: Welcome to my blog
+title: I am Tin Tran, nice to meet you!
 ---

+# Hi, Tin is here!
+Welcome and keep in touch.